 You know those hair memes that talk about if a girl changes her hair, she is about to change her life?
-Or how about the meme where the hairstylist is stressing over the client who wants to change her hair after she’s been box-dying it black for years?
+Or how about the meme where the hairstylist is stressing over the client who wants to change her hair after she’s been box-dyeing it black for years?
 Well, both of those were entirely too relatable to me about three weeks ago.
 I had just celebrated my 27th birthday and was experiencing some major life changes.
-I had been shamelessly dying my hair black for years and was ready for a hair color transformation to keep up with the other parts of my life.
-And as the hair gods would have it, just as I was scrolling through the hair section of Pinterest for some manespiration, I received an e-mail from one of the loveliest publicists letting me know how excited she was to be working with Gemini 14 Salon and the wonderful Kathy Benghanem.
-With just a few e-mails and approval from my editor, my appointment with Kathy was confirmed for Wednesday of the following week to write a story about taking my box-dyed black hair to a lighter balayage in one appointment.
+I had been shamelessly dyeing my hair black for years and was ready for a hair color transformation to keep up with the other parts of my life.
+And as the hair gods would have it, just as I was scrolling through the hair section of Pinterest for some manespiration, I received an email from one of the loveliest publicists letting me know how excited she was to be working with Gemini 14 Salon and the wonderful Kathy Benghanem.
+With just a few emails and approval from my editor, my appointment with Kathy was confirmed for Wednesday of the following week to write a story about taking my box-dyed black hair to a lighter balayage in one appointment.
 Read all about my black box dye color correction transformation below!

 Kathy mixed up Oligo Professionnel Balayage Clay Blacklight to balayage my hair.
 She explained she would need to part my hair horizontally and take bigger sections with less hair.
-“I like to tease, especially with dark hair it just gives you a better blend.
+“I like to tease, especially with dark hair.
+It just gives you a better blend.
 If I just paint, you’ll see a stripe but when I tease and paint, when the (teased) hair drops down it diffuses it.
 It’ll be noticeable but not overpowering.”
-So in horizontal partings, Kathy separated my hair, teased to the root and then painted the hair.
+So in horizontal partings, Kathy separated my hair, teased to the root, and then painted the hair.
 After about 30ish minutes, Kathy added more Oligo Balayage Clay and let my hair sit for 20ish more minutes.
-We then rinsed, washed and conditioned then went on to touch my roots with black color using Goldwell color and a volume 10 developer and then sat for 30 minutes and toned the blonde using Goldwell Level 8 Toner, rinsed and styled.
-Kathy told me that since we used an ash blonde toner to cut the brass out of the blonde (which is normal when bleaching black hair) my hair would initially appear a little ashier but after two washes I would be able to see my new caramel balayaged mane.
+We then rinsed, washed, and conditioned then went on to touch my roots with black color using Goldwell color and a volume 10 developer and then sat for 30 minutes and toned the blonde using Goldwell Level 8 Toner, rinsed, and styled.
+Kathy told me that because we used an ash blonde toner to cut the brass out of the blonde (which is normal when bleaching black hair) my hair would initially appear a little ashier but after two washes I would be able to see my new caramel balayage mane.